PHILADELPHIA REFLECTIONS

 Risk premiums soared in August 2007.

-What seemed safe, abruptly was risky, only available at higher prices. {bottom quote}
+What seemed safe, abruptly was risky, and only available at higher prices. {bottom quote}

 What happened in August?....The "risk premium" --and, consequently, mortgage interest rates-- suddenly went back to normal.
 About $90 billion of foreclosures seemed probable.
 We had built far too many houses for people who couldn't afford them.
 Surplus houses remain for ten years, depressing all real estate prices, making everybody feel poor.
 Recession, anyone?

 So what?
 They're only foreigners.
-If Bernanke raises interest rates, we may get a recession.
-If he keeps them low, we may get hyperinflation.
-So, he probably hopes to drop them for a couple months, then raise them again.
+If Bernanke raises interest rates, we get a recession.
+If he keeps them low for too long a time, we may get hyperinflation.
+So, he probably hopes to drop them for a few months, then raise them again.
 Jimmy Carter got "stagflation" trying this sort of thing.
 Green eyeshades, anyone?

 Remember how naughty "redlining" was?
 Well, now we bash the banks for "stupid mortgages".
 Banks issued cheap mortgages for inflated real estate -- and immediately sold the "subprime loans" to investment bankers as "collateralized bonds".
 We are still uncertain who holds these things, but at least $40 billion were in the hands of Wall Street when the music stopped.
 Wall Street had to sell perfectly good (?) stock to pay their debts.
 Blue chips, anyone?